 Herbie Hancock 44:50

-Well, in a way I kind of touched upon it, because I said that, that the band I had was actually more avant-garde kind of band, but the band also was involved with different kinds of beats.
+Well, in a way I kind of touched upon it—because I said that the band I had was actually a more avant-garde kind of band, but the band also was involved with different kinds of beats.
 And some of them were African beats.
-I mean, the last record that I did for Warner Brothers with the mwandishi band was called Crossings, and the cover is a kind of a, looks like an island, or the coast of somewhere, and they're African sailors in these, these boats.
-I mean, this period of, of time was a, in ’73, for me, and for many African-Americans my age, coming from, you know, a city background, and not being born in the South.
-Not having, experienced the kind of racism that my folks did.
-Adopting the position of support for the civil rights movement, actually it varied quite, quite a bit.
-There was no stereotypical black attitude or experience, in, in, at that, at that time.
-I mean, we’re talking about, even though we may be talking about one race, these are human beings, and we're all different, right?
-And so, so, some were very militant, and very angry.
-And, and some, some suppressed anger.
-Some were not angry in that same, same sense.
-And I was, I've always been a positive person.
-It’s, it’s my nature to look for, look for the brighter side of things, and not dwell on, not dwell on suffering.
-And I think it's good not to dwell on suffering, because you can be your own worst enemy, and bring yourself, be responsible, in a sense, for, for, bringing yourself down.
-That can be an additional weight on, on your shoulders.
+I mean, the last record that I did for Warner Brothers with the Mwandishi band was called Crossings, and the cover looks like an island, or the coast of somewhere, and they're African sailors in these boats.
+I mean, this period of time was– In ’73, for me, and for many African-Americans my age, coming from, you know, a city background, and not being born in the South.
+Not having experienced the kind of racism that my folks did.
+Adopting the position of support for the civil rights movement, actually it varied quite a bit.
+There was no stereotypical Black attitude or experience, at that time.
+I mean, even though we may be talking about one race, these are human beings, and we're all different, right?
+And so, some were very militant, and very angry.
+And some suppressed anger.
+Some were not angry in that same sense.
+And I've always been a positive person.
+It’s my nature to look for the brighter side of things, and not dwell on suffering.
+And I think it's good not to dwell on suffering, because you can be your own worst enemy, and be responsible, in a sense, for bringing yourself down.
+That can be an additional weight on your shoulders.
 But I never think about weight on my shoulders, you know.
 I mean, we have weight because, I mean, I weigh 189, 190 pounds.
 I mean, that's weight!
 We all have a different weight, anyway.
 Right?
-And, and, so, to add the weight of something that’s, comes from external influences, that's not, I don't need that, you know?
+And so, to add the weight of something that comes from external influences, I don't need that, you know?
 But I need the strength to build up my core, so that I'm not pulled down by that either.
 And that's why I practice Buddhism.